-2016/2017: The objective was to minimize the impact of Canadian fisheries during periods of low abundance.
+2017/2018: The objective was to minimize the impact of Canadian fisheries during periods of low abundance.

-Since 2015, DFO has worked with the 'Namgis First Nation on the development of a lower river assessment program for Nimpkish sockeye.
-The objective of the program was to develop high quality estimates of sockeye abundance entering the Nimpkish River to support in-season management of this stock.
-The program involved the installation of two deflection weirs in the lower river to concentrate the migration of sockeye to areas that could be monitored and recorded using a DIDSON acoustic system.
+Since 2015, DFO has worked with the 'Namgis First Nation on the development of a lower river assessment program for Nimpkish Sockeye.
+The objective of the program was to develop high quality estimates of Sockeye abundance entering the Nimpkish River to support in-season management of this stock.
+The program involved the installation of two deflection weirs in the lower river to concentrate the migration of Sockeye to areas that could be monitored and recorded using a DIDSON acoustic system.
 There are plans to continue the development of this assessment program into the future based on the successes encountered over the last 2 years of the program.
-As an educational tool for members, the 'Namgis First Nation conducted a drag seine fishery in the lower river.
-They harvested just over 1,500 sockeye for FSC requirements in 2016.

-In 2016, there were no directed commercial and recreational Fraser River sockeye fisheries in Johnstone Strait and Queen Charlotte Strait.
-Limited First Nations FSC sockeye harvest occurred due to poor sockeye returns to the Fraser River.
-The marine FSC fishery opened for sockeye retention in Johnstone Strait and Queen Charlotte Strait on July 23, 2016 and closed to sockeye retention on August 9, 2016.
-In order to protect Nimpkish River sockeye, First Nations fisheries targeting Fraser River sockeye were restricted to the waters south of Lewis Point on Vancouver Island until the end of July.
+In 2017, there were no directed commercial nor recreational Fraser River Sockeye fisheries in Johnstone Strait and Queen Charlotte Strait.
+Very limited First Nations FSC Sockeye harvest occurred due to poor Sockeye returns to the Fraser River.
+The marine FSC fishery opened for Sockeye retention in Johnstone Strait and Queen Charlotte Strait on August 17 and 18, 2017 (for a total of 18 h).
 Typically, by the end of July most of the returning Nimpkish Sockeye have migrated through the marine approach waters and have entered the Nimpkish River system.

-Additionally, it is likely that further protection of Nimpkish sockeye occurred as the majority of the FSC sockeye harvest occurred just prior to the closure of sockeye retention in FSC fisheries.
-Final evaluation of the Nimpkish return in 2016 are not finalized, but preliminary results show escapements were above average and likely similar to the 2012 brood year.
+Final evaluation of the Nimpkish return in 2017 are not finalized, but preliminary results show escapements were below average (~30K) similar the low but stable returns seen prior to 2010..